How to Get Cheaper Car Insurance in the UK

 Be aware, however, that there is a maximum cut off point to the usefulness of excess.
 It may be the case that you are only doing yourself out of money if you put too high an excess value, where the premium doesn’t lower past a certain point.
 For example, the insurance company maximum excess discount may occur at £500 voluntary excess, and any additional voluntary excess you add beyond that point takes nothing off the annual premium!
 Make sure to ask your insurer if you are putting too high an excess on.

 And remember – you will have to pay the excess in the event of an incident.
-Don’t make the excess so high that you cannot afford to cover it should the worst happen!
+Don’t make the excess so high that you cannot afford to cover it if ever you need to make a claim!
 Far better for an extra £10 per month on your insurance than having a collision and having to find £1,000 you don’t have!

 15 – Pay annually, don’t put it on a monthly direct debit

-When you take out a monthly direct debit agreement with your insurance company, what actually happens is you make a loan application for the full amount with 10 or 12 monthly instalments to pay it back and, just like any other loan, that comes with interest.
+Should you pay car insurance monthly or annually?
+Well, when you take out a monthly direct debit agreement with your insurance company, what actually happens is you make a loan application for the full amount with 10 or 12 monthly instalments to pay it back and, just like any other loan, it comes with interest (which is never good)

 16 – Make sure you get the cover that is relevant to you